 The Company is a not-for-profit organization that is exempt from income taxes under Section 501(c)(4) of the Internal Revenue Code.
-Management is not aware of any uncertain tax positions and has not accrued any expense for the effect of an uncertain tax positions as of December 31, 2015 and 2014.
-Tax years beginning 2013 are open to examination by taxing authorities.
+Management is not aware of any uncertain tax positions and has not accrued any expense for the effect of an uncertain tax position as of December 31, 2016 and 2015.
+Tax years beginning in 2014 are open to examination by taxing authorities.